Most Common Last Names in Chinese (Chinese Surnames)

 The surname Hu has several historical origins.
 It could derive from the son-in-law of King Wu of Zhou.
 His son-in-law was known posthumously as Duke Hu and many of his descendants adopted Hu as their surname.

 There you have it, the most common Chinese surnames.
 Do you know anyone with one of these surnames?
 Next time you can share with them some fun facts about the origin or meanings of their name.
-This list of names is according to a report on Chinese names from the Ministry of Public Security.

 If you want to practice some more names or just practice reading Chinese you can try out the Du Chinese app.